jamieklassen/demo/README.md

 - get the pipeline to read aforementioned configuration when SSHing
 - run through the awkward phases of creating the pipeline, running a build, then saving the pipeline to trigger the configuration of the webhooks

+### Offline demo
+Just run `docker-compose up` to get your deployment environments stood up.
+Drop WAR files in `sit/`, `uat/` and `prod/` to deploy to those environments respectively.
+Run your own snowflake Jenkins.